AbigailCliche/GingerbreadboardHouse/README.md

 * Bluefruit BLE Control
   * Tried to use [GattLib](https://github.com/labapart/gattlib) but it was too buggy
   * Used Bluefruit UART Friend with [WiringpiSerial](http://wiringpi.com/reference/serial-library/)
+    * [Here](https://www.electronicwings.com/raspberry-pi/raspberry-pi-uart-communication-using-python-and-c) is good reference material on using the RPi 4's UART
 * Relay-controlled Heating Element
 * External Power Supply
 * Christmas Music